ietf-rats-wg/architecture/draft-ietf-rats-architecture.md

 ## Example 3: Handle-based Passport Model Example

-The example in {{fig-handle-passport}} illustrates a Handle-based interaction using the passport topology model.
+The example in {{fig-handle-passport}} illustrates a hypothetical Passport Model solution that uses handles instead of nonces or timestamps.

 The Handle Distributor broadcasts handle `H` which starts a new epoch `E` for a protocol participant upon reception at `time(HR)`.